-Access the product help.

-Change the language.

-The user menu contains:

-- Information about the user who is logged in. - ullet Change account : Log out from the current account and log in to a new account. - Log out : Log out from the current account.

-- Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number.
+=> Show or hide the main menu.
+Access the release notes.
+Access the product help. 저 Change the language. igodot Set light theme or dark theme.
+The user menu contains: • Information about the user who is logged in. • Change account : Log out from the current account and log in to a new account. • $\bigcup^{1}$ Log out : Log out from the current account.
+The context menu contains: Analytics data: Accept to share non-personal browser data. • Feedback: Share any feedback to help us improve your user experience.
+Legal: View information about cookies and licenses. • About: View device information, including AXIS OS version and serial number.